-Leadfeeder is a well-established B2B lead generation software that helps go-to-market teams identify and enrich anonymous website visitor information.
-However, Leadfeeder has recently joined forces with another sales intelligence platform, Echobot, to form Dealfront — a Europe-centric B2B data platform.
+Leadfeeder is a well-established B2B lead generation software that helps go-to-market teams identify and enrich anonymous website traffic.
+Leadfeeder has recently joined forces with another sales intelligence platform, Echobot, to form Dealfront — a Europe-centric B2B data platform.

-As a result of this collaboration, Leadfeeder has consolidated multiple products, increased pricing plans, and heavily limited the number of seats per account.
-Accordingly, several former-Leadfeeder users are considering switching to website visitor identification alternatives.
+As a result of this collaboration, Leadfeeder has consolidated multiple products, increased pricing plans, and limited the number of seats per account.
+Accordingly, several former-Leadfeeder users are considering switching to IP intelligence alternatives.

 This blog compares Leadfeeder vs Factors to highlight features, benefits and drawbacks of each tool — and explore why one might make more sense for your use-cases over the other.